pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

     export PATH=${PATH}:${HOME}/z88dk/bin
     export ZCCCFG=${HOME}/z88dk/lib/config

-A system install is not fully supported in this release.

-Otherwise, if you wish to install z88dk and merge it with your default system environment, then edit 'z88dk/Makefile' and set your preferred destination position (default is /usr/local), then type: `make install` or alternatively on systems where /bin/sh is actually dash (eg Ubuntu) `make SHELL=/bin/bash install`.
+A system install is not fully supported at the moment, however if you wish to install z88dk and merge it with your default system environment, then edit 'z88dk/Makefile' and set your preferred destination position (default is /usr/local), then type: `make install` or alternatively on systems where /bin/sh is actually dash (eg Ubuntu) `make SHELL=/bin/bash install`.

-The build above skips running many of the tests, to run them add the `-t` option to the build.sh invocation.
+The build detailed above skips running many of the tests, to run them add the `-t` option to the build.sh invocation.
 In order to run the z80asm unit tests the following perl packages are required:

 ```
 App::Prove Modern::Perl Capture::Tiny Capture::Tiny::Extended Path::Tiny File::Path Template Template::Plugin::YAML Test::Differences CPU::Z80::Assembler Test::HexDifferences Data::HexDump Object::Tiny::RW Regexp::Common List::Uniq